shrikantshirsat1987/Human-Activity-Detection-/README.md

 +  LAYING as 6

 ## Train and test data were saperated
-The readings from 70% of the volunteers were taken as trianing data and remaining 30% subjects recordings were taken for test data
+The readings from 70% of the volunteers were taken as trianing data and remaining 30% subjects recordings were taken for test data.

 ## Data
 All the data is present in 'UCI_HAR_dataset/' folder in present working directory.

 Feature names are present in 'UCI_HAR_dataset/features.txt'

 ## Train Data
 'UCI_HAR_dataset/train/X_train.txt'

 'UCI_HAR_dataset/train/subject_train.txt'

 'UCI_HAR_dataset/train/y_train.txt'

 ## Test Data

 'UCI_HAR_dataset/test/X_test.txt'

 'UCI_HAR_dataset/test/subject_test.txt'

 'UCI_HAR_dataset/test/y_test.txt'

 ## Quick overview of the dataset :